AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 uid: community-invite
 ---

-# Invite a tenant to a community
+# Step 2: Invite a tenant to a community

 Before another tenant can join a community that you have creates, you must send them an invitation, they must accept it, and then you must confirm it.
 In other words, this process is a three-step handshake that requires collaboration between tenants.

 **Note:** This document provides step-by-step instruction for the user that is inviting another tenant to a community.
 If you are looking for instructions on how to accept a community invitation, see <xref:community-accept-invite>.

 **Reminder:** You must have the email address for the Tenant Administrator that you are inviting to the community as stated in the [prerequisites](xref:community-setup#prerequisites-for-community-setup).

-## Step 1: Invite a tenant to the community
+## Invite a tenant to the community

 To invite another tenant to the community, follow these steps: